kiarie404/Attachment_journal/README.md

 # Attachment_journal
-This is an attachment journal at IMS Guru as an IT attachee.
+This is an attachment journal at IMS Guru.

 This is better than recording events in a physical log book.
 Why?
 - The integrity of the comments can be proven.